-But for this guide of what to do in Rome in 3 for beginners, we gonna focus on the area inside the Aurelian Wall, which is considered the central area of the city and where most of the tourist attractions and important places to visit in Rome are located.
+But for this guide of thing to do in Rome in 3 for beginners, we gonna focus on the area inside the Aurelian Wall, which is considered the central area of the city and where most of the tourist attractions and important places to visit in Rome are located.

-Going to Rome, I highly recommend you to buy the Rome City Pass for 3 days or 2 days (you can buy it here), in order to save money and time during your trip.
-For those spending 2 or 3 days in Rome, you can use the pass to have a completely free skip the line ticket to Colosseum, or a skip the line ticket for the Vatican Museum.
+Going to Rome, I highly recommend you to buy the Rome City Pass for 3 days or 2 days, in order to save money and time during your trip.
+Using the pass you have a completely free skip the line ticket to Colosseum or skip the line ticket for the Vatican Museum.

 3 days in Rome for Beginners

 Well, let’s start the day with one of the best views, shall we?
 To get to Colosseum is easy, you need to get to the metro station that holds the same name, by the way, inside, close to the entrance of this station there is a small shop that sells the best pizza I ate in Rome, no kidding.

 The size of the building is really impressive when you realize it was built so many centuries ago by people who didn’t have access to the technology we have today.

 This is where the city of Rome was born and it is believed that the Palatine Hill was the location of the Lupercal cave, where Romulus and Remus were found by the wolf.
-Many important figures in the Roma history have their houses here, and their ruins can still be visited.
+Many important figures in Roma history have had their houses here, and their ruins can still be visited.

 Leaving the ruins areas and following the Via de Fiori, will lead you to Piazza Venezia, it got the name from the Palazzo Venezia, located in the corner of the square, nowadays the building houses the National Museum.

-But the cherry of the cake in this square is the Altare della Patria, also known as National Monument to Victor Emmanuel II.
+But the cherry on the cake in this square is the Altare della Patria, also known as National Monument to Victor Emmanuel II.
 Completed in 1925, this is, in my opinion, one of the most beautiful monuments in Rome, the size of the monument is really impressive and so it is its statues.

 Day 2 – Vatican

-Taking the Red line of metro and alighting at Lepanto, you will be really close of the Castel Sant’Angelo, the best view you will have if from the Ponte Sant’Angelo, right in front of it.
+Taking the Red line of metro and alighting at Lepanto, you will be really close to the Castel Sant’Angelo, the best view you will have if from the Ponte Sant’Angelo, right in front of it.

-Following the Via della Conciliazione, you will find yourself right in the heart of Vatican, in the Piazza San Pietro, in front of the iconic Saint Peter’s Basilica, surrounded by the beautiful columns.
+Following the Via della Conciliazione, you will find yourself in the heart of Vatican, in the Piazza San Pietro, in front of the iconic Saint Peter’s Basilica, surrounded by the beautiful columns.
 Depending on the time you arrive, you will notice a HUGE line, that’s why I suggest you arrive early.

 Inside, you will find amazing masterpieces, the highlight is definitely the beautiful Pieta by Michelangelo, and the stunning altar.
 Don’t forget to look up though, the paintings in the ceiling are definitely worth to admire!

 Leaving the St Peter’s square, take the street to your left and follow to the Vatican museum.
-It is a huge museum and requires time to be visited completely, but here, we gonna follow straight to the Sistine Chapel.
+It is a huge museum and requires time to be visited completely, but we gonna follow straight to the Sistine Chapel.
 It is a long way, so be prepared to walk A LOT!

 To find the Sistine Chapel, you just need to follow the signs in the walls, although you will not have so much time to appreciate every item in the museum, do take your time to admire some of the pieces that call your attention the most.

 Being honest, I wasn’t expecting the Sistine Chapel to be that big and tall, in the photos on the internet, it looks way smaller!
-The work inside the chapel is breathtaking, there is no space without a painting, it is completely overwhelming, with so many details, colors, different characters.
+The work inside the chapel is breathtaking, there is no space without painting, it is completely overwhelming, with so many details, colors, different characters.

 All the paintings in the Sistine Chapel were painted by Michelangelo, and in the Altar’s wall, it is possible to see one character that is supposed to represent the artist himself, melting.

 To get out of the museum, you will have to walk all your way back to the entrance.

 Leaving from the Flaminio metro station, you just need to go straight to find yourself in the entrance of the Piazza del Popolo.

 The highlight of this square is the twin churches next to each other, the Santa Maria di Montesanto (left) and Santa Maria dei Miracoli (right).
 In the middle of the square is located the Egyptian obelisk of Ramesses II brought from Heliopolis.

 Back to the metro station to Spagna station, you will be a short walk away from what is, in my opinion, the most beautiful square in Rome, the Piazza di Spagna, famous for its flowered stairs.
 This is the perfect place to enjoy your lunch looking at this beautiful view.

 Let’s make our way to another iconic monument in Rome, the Fontana di Trevi.
 To do so, take the Via del Corso until the Via delle Muratte, from here, you just need to walk straight until you get to the fountain.

 But hey, now that you are here, why not enjoy a Gelato in this meanwhile?

-It was first built by Marcus Agrippa between 21 and 25 BC to be a temple for Roman gods.
-However, the building we have today is believed to be the third Pantheon, built between 118 and 125 AD.
+It was first built by Marcus Agrippa between 21 and 25 BC to be a temple for Roman gods, however, the building we have today is believed to be the third Pantheon, built between 118 and 125 AD.

 It was later turned into a Christian church, pagan statues were replaced by Christian statues, the interior was redecorated, but generally speaking, the Pantheon remains pretty much as how it was originally.
 Many important figures for the Church and Italy were buried here, including Vittorio Emanuele II.

-If after all this walk you still find the energy to walk some more, I suggest you have a dinner in the Piazza Navona, one of the main squares in Rome.
+If after all this walk you still find the energy to walk some more, I suggest you have dinner in the Piazza Navona, one of the main squares in Rome.